 Invasive non-native plant and animal species, both terrestrial and aquatic, are major threats to resources, ecosystems, habitat integrity, and biodiversity at Pictured Rocks National Lakeshore.
-Non-native species are those that originate in other regions of the world and have been brought to the U.S. by human activity, either accidental or intentional.
+Non-native species are those that originate in other regions of the world and have been brought to the United States (either accidentally or intentionally) through human activity.

 Many have arrived in shipping crates, cargo, grain supplies, ship ballast water, construction materials, or the personal property of people traveling to the U.S. Early settlers and colonists brought various plant species from their home countries as garden and culinary plants, which then escaped over time into native ecosystems.
 Some invasive animals were originally pets or exotic game species that either escaped or were released by their owners into natural areas.